mootools/mootools-more/Docs/Native/URI.md

 ### Options

-* base - (*mixed*) A base href for the URI (defaults to the document location).
+* base - (*mixed*) A base href for the URI (defaults to the document base location).
 Can be a *string* or an instance of *URI*.
-This is used to interpret relative urls (for instance if you were to call *new URI('/foo/bar.html')* the class will infer that this path is relative to the current document location).
+This is used to interpret relative urls (for instance if you were to call *new URI('/foo/bar.html')* the class will infer that this path is relative to the current document base location).

 ### Example